-Table 2: Overview of specialised qualifications Meat and Meat Products Fruit, Vegetables, Po- tatoes Po- Crop far- min g Pet food Compound feed production (Additive/premix production, in-spection of mobile feed mill- ing and mixing plants, private labelling) Feed Material (inspection of small scale feed material producers) Trade/Storage, Transship- ment and Transport of feed Agriculture (cattle, pigs, poultry) Slaughtering/Deboning (animal transport) Processing (butchery) Meat Wholesale, Food Retail Production / QS-GAP (Preparation/Processing at the Wholesale Preparation/Processing Food retail (Processing) Production Pet Food Manufacturing and trade Graduate Agricultural Economist Animal produc- tion Х Х X x Plant production Х > < х Graduate Horticulturalist X > < x Miller (Master craftsman) (+ special knowledge per area) Х Х х х Agricultural Technician/Master cra ist/Agriculturist + special knowled х х X x X x x
+G S Meat and Meat Products Fruit, tatoes ables, Po- Crop far- min g Pet food Table 1: Overview of specialised qualifications Compound feed production (Additive/premix production, in-spection of mobile feed mill- ing and mixing plants, private labelling) Feed Material (inspection of small scale feed material producers) Trade/Storage, Transship- ment and Transport of feed Agriculture (cattle, pigs, poultry) Slaughtering/Deboning (animal transport) Processing (butchery) Meat Wholesale, Food Retail Production / QS-GAP (Preparation/Processing at the Wholesale Preparation/Processing Food retail (Processing) Production Pet Food Manufacturing and trade Graduate Agricultural Economist Animal produc- tion x х х x Plant production х : x х Graduate Horticulturalist х x х Miller (Master craftsman) (+ special knowledge per area) x x x x Agricultural Technician/Master craftsman Agricultur- ist/Agriculturist + special knowledge x x x x x x x

-Meat and Meat Products Fruit, Vegetables, Po- tatoes 0- Crop far- min g Pet food Table 2: Overview of specialised qualifications Compound feed production (Additive/premix production, in-spection of mobile feed mill- ing and mixing plants, private labelling) Feed Material (inspection of small scale feed material producers) Trade/Storage, Transship- ment and Transport of feed Agriculture (cattle, pigs, poultry) Slaughtering/Deboning (animal transport) Processing (butchery) Meat Wholesale, Food Retail Production / QS-GAP (Preparation/Processing at the Wholesale Preparation/Processing Food retail (Processing) Production Pet Food Manufacturing and trade Gardener (Master craftsman) х x Veterinarian Х х x x x Graduate Food Technician/Chemist, Food Technician х х х x х > ( x x Graduate Nutritionist х x X > ( x Х Graduate Biologist (+ special knowledge per area) x Х Butcher (Master craftsman) x x X x
+Meat and Meat Products Fruit, tatoes Vegeta ables, I Po- Crop far- min g Pet food Table 1: Overview of specialised qualifications Compound feed production (Additive/premix production, in-spection of mobile feed mill- ing and mixing plants, private labelling) Feed Material (inspection of small scale feed material producers) Trade/Storage, Transship- ment and Transport of feed Agriculture (cattle, pigs, poultry) Slaughtering/Deboning (animal transport) Processing (butchery) Meat Wholesale, Food Retail Production / QS-GAP (Preparation/Processing at the Wholesale Preparation/Processing Food retail (Processing) Production Pet Food Manufacturing and trade Gardener (Master craftsman) x x Veterinarian х х x x x Graduate Food Technician/Chemist, Food Technician x x x x x x (x x Graduate Nutritionist х x x х (x x Graduate Biologist (+ special knowledge per area) x x Butcher (Master craftsman) х x x x

-3.1.2 Auditor course
+3.2.2 Auditor course

 Initial approval as an auditor in the QS scheme can only be granted if evidence of an auditor training, which is lasting several days, is proven.
-Topics such as the Fundamentals of Quality Management, DIN EN ISO 9001, DIN EN ISO 19011, ISO/IEC 17065.
-Communication and Auditing Techniques, should have been dealt with in the course.
+Topics such as the Fundamentals of Quality Management, communication and Auditing Techniques, should have been dealt with in the course.
 It is the responsibility of the certification body to verify applicants' specialised skills and knowledge.

-3.1.3 Internal training by the certification body
+3.2.3 Internal training by the certification body

 Prior to approval as a QS auditor, evidence on participation in an internal training by the certification body must be provided.
 Contents of internal training courses are the stage-specific documents of the scheme manual (incl. the bases of valuation), the QS inspection system as well as the General Regulations and the Code for Conduct.
 In addition to that, an introduction into the QS database and the compilation of audit reports is given.
-Proof of participation in an internal training is the prerequisite for registering an auditor for the initial training by QS.
+Proof of participation in an internal training is the prerequisite for registering an auditor for the QS information event "QS for beginners".

-⇒ Chapter 4.
+\Rightarrow Chapter 4.
 Training and Information Events

-3.1.4 Audit experience
+3.2.4 Audit experience

-Sector-specific audit experience must be proven when requesting approval and/or extended approval as auditor.
+Before a provisional approval as an auditor or an extension of approval is granted, sector-specific audit experience must be proven.
 For each approval stage, evidence of at least 10 independent performed audits for the corresponding stage within the last 24 months must be produced (on the agricultural stage this evidence has to be presented per species).
 As a proof of audit experience also accompaniments of QS regular audits or audits of other standards can be taken into account.
 An overview of the standards approved for this purpose is published in the partner section for certification bodies and auditors.

-⇒ Audit experience - approved standards
+\Rightarrow Audit experience - approved standards